cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 In order to force check for an update terminate and restart the app.

+# Known issues

+-   The method that POSE uses to inject events into the virtual device can mess up the timing of games on PalmOS 3 and earlier.
+In particular, Lemmings is affected by this and runs too fast while the screen is touched.
+On PalmOS 4 the emulator uses a slightly different method that does not cause this issue.
+-   iOS: changing device orientation between portrait and landscape may mess up the layout of the app.
+This is an iOS bug that can be worked around by rotating the device by 180° in portrait and rotating back.
+-   Audio timing is not perfect and processed at the refresh rate of the emulator (usually the same as the screen refresh rate of the host device).
+Sound effects that rely on quickly modulating the audio signal may not be reproduced correctly.
+-   On rare ocassions installing a prc or pdb can catch PalmOS on the wrong foot and crash the emulator.
+This is particularly true if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.

 # Cloudpilot on the web

  * [Source code](https://github.com/cloudpilot-emu/cloudpilot)